Save Patricia’s Green

 We are hereby petitioning an appeal that the City and County of San Francisco support Hayes Valley’s demand for a new and transparent approach for the Octavia Freeway Commemoration Project; we ask that you reject the current design plan recently announced by San Francisco Parks Alliance.

 The process to date, which has largely flown under the radar of the neighborhood (no less during a pandemic) has allowed a simple commemoration plan to morph into a grandiose design that wreaks of a boulevard improvement plan.
 Because the proposed design is bloated in scope and budget, it brings into question its potential impacts on traffic, housing, and socioeconomic factors – none of which have been gauged.

 - Preserve this integral piece of history for future generations in an honorable way

 - Start anew the design process which to date has entailed an alarming level of impropriety, a sham of a voting process, and dismal community outreach

-- To stop the proposed plans for altering Patricia’s Green, the very park that was implemented in honor of Patricia Walkup (the lead organizer and activist for the freeway removal campaign)
+- Stop the proposed plans for altering Patricia’s Green, the very park that was implemented in honor of Patricia Walkup (the lead organizer and activist for the freeway removal campaign)

-- To ensure a fair and equitable process that includes broad community input from many walks, sectors, interests and stakeholders (not limited to the interests of a select few)
+- Ensure a fair and equitable process that includes broad community input from many walks, not limited to the interests of a select few

 - Demand that oversight be handled free of conflicts of interest and corruption